shadowbanks/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c -- Print the sign of a number

 6-abs -- Compute the absolute value of an integer

 7-print_last_digit -- Prints the last digit of a number

 8-24_hours -- Print every minute of the day

 9-times_table.c -- Print 9 times table

 10-add -- Add two integers

+11-print_to_98 -- Print all natural numbers from n to 98